pollination/pollination-docs/get-started/download-and-install-plugins.md

 {% tab title="Revit" %}
 {% hint style="info" %}
-The Pollination Revit plugin currently supports Revit 2022 - 2019.
+The Pollination Revit plugin currently supports Revit 2019 - 2023.
 If you are using an older version of Revit, you will need to upgrade to a more recent Revit release to use Pollination.
 {% endhint %}

 ### Step 1

-Double-click on the "PollinationRevitPluginInstaller-latest.exe" file to start the installation.
+Double-click on the `PollinationRevitPluginInstaller.exe` file to start the installation.
 The installer can also be used to remove components, update Pollination, or uninstall previous versions of Pollination.
 If you already have a version of the Pollination Revit plugin installed then the installer will automatically show these options.

 ![](<../.gitbook/assets/image (148) (1) (1).png>)